-Many studies have shown practicing fasting can have positive effects on your body, brain functions and extend a person’s life.
+Many studies have shown practicing fasting can have positive effects on your body, and brain functions, and extend a person’s life.

 Wow!
 Are you in yet?

-For me, intermittent fasting is a way to help simplify my life, the simply provide the nutrition I need, improve my health and combat decision fatigue.
+For me, intermittent fasting is a way to help simplify my life, simply provide the nutrition I need, improve my health, and combat decision fatigue.

 Humans at that time evolved to thrive while involuntary fasting in situations when food was scarce.
 When you know what you will be eating or better yet not eating it can make life more simple.
 According to many studies, this life-changing practice can yield the many health benefits below: